 My friend, the irritable uterus

-There are a lot of fun terms thrown around in pregnancy but one of our personal favorites is: “irritable uterus”.
+There are a lot of fun, ridiculous terms thrown around in pregnancy but my personal favorites is: irritable uterus.

 You can’t help but picture a uterus personified as Tommy de Vito (Robert de Niro’s character in Goodfellas) going through his classic rant: